learn-co-curriculum/phase-1-stitching-together-the-three-pillars/README.md

 Next, in your `demo.js` file, find the comments describing Step 2, which sets up the mock server communication (our third pillar):

-![demonstration of un-commenting step one][three-pillars-example-comment-step-two]
+![demonstration of un-commenting step two][three-pillars-example-comment-step-two]

 ### Cause a Change to Given Code So That Event Listening Has an Effect